openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 delete(key: string, callback: AsyncCallback&lt;void&gt;): void

-Deletes a KV pair from the KV store.
+Deletes a KV pair from this KV store.
 This method uses an asynchronous callback to return the result.

 -   Parameters